Taona1/Taona1/README.md

 - 👋 Hi, I’m Karisto
 - 👀 I’m interested in Software Testing
-- 🌱 I’m currently learning Cypress
+- 🌱 I’m currently an automation tester
+-  I have experience using Playwright and Cypress
 - 💞️ I’m looking to collaborate on Software Testing Projects
 - 📫 How to reach me @Taona1 on twitter, munyukikaristo@gmail.com